Find a Presentation

 Session: Plenary Session

--Robin Watson is a PhD candidate in Learning Design and Technology at the University of Hawaiʻi at Mānoa.
+About the Presenter(s): -Michael Menchaca is Chair of the Department of Learning Design and Technology at the University of Hawai'i at Mānoa.

 Session Information: